Find a Tax Advisor in Cyprus [2026 Guide]

 |---|---|

-For a full overview of Cyprus taxes, the Cyprus Tax FAQ covers 68 common questions on Non-Dom, the 60-day rule, company formation, and GHS contributions.
+For a full overview of Cyprus taxes and how the system works for expats, the Cyprus Tax FAQ covers 68 common questions on Non-Dom, the 60-day rule, GHS contributions and company formation.

 What is the difference between a tax advisor and an accountant in Cyprus?